 - U2F: Universal 2nd Factor (using a security token as a second factor)

 Another project of the FIDO Alliance is FIDO2.
-FIDO2 connects the upcoming Web Authentication standard (WebAuthn) with FIDO’s Client-to-Authenticator Protocol (CTAP).
+FIDO2 connects the new Web Authentication standard (WebAuthn) with FIDO’s Client-to-Authenticator Protocol (CTAP).
 The goal is to enable users to authenticate to online services by using their security devices (mobile and desktop).

 To put it in a nutshell, U2F enables two-factor authentication to strengthen existing password-based logins while FIDO2 will enable global passwordless authentication (UAF) or two-factor authentication (U2F) as before.